The 2012 Sight & Sound Poll: Don’t Call it a Consensus

 Ten years ago, Movie Camera appeared on 5% of the ballots; this year, it entered the top ten with just 8%.
 What these small numbers suggest is that the “ten greatest films of all time” are not quite the recipients of the general acclaim that the popular media—and Internet grumblers—assume.
 This year’s critics voted for over 2,000 films.
 Within that huge number, Vertigo only needed to appear on 19% of ballots to place first (its actual share was 23%).
 It is likely that, as in 2002, the majority of films in the poll received only one vote.
 Many had speculated that the rise of the Internet would promote a fracturing of critical consensus, and initially this year’s results appear to bear this out.

 But in fact the poll has rarely been characterized by genuine consensus.
 Diversity, rather than unanimity, was the dominant feature almost from its beginnings.
 Since 1962, no winner has ever been placed on more than 37% of total ballots.
 The threshold for placing in the top ten in 1972 was just 10%.
 That this tendency toward statistical dispersion is intensifying is beyond doubt.
 But it is doing so slowly, less due to the Internet than to the increasing numbers of those polled—and to their increased geographical, generational, and professional diversity.

 What does this all mean?
-While the top ten gets all the press, beneath it there has always been a much larger, more heterogeneous body of films just as—if not more—revealing of trends in film culture (and culture in general): the rediscovery of a pre-revolutionary Chinese cinema, the emergence of a contemporary Iranian art cinema, the explosion of scholarly interest in films of the 1900s and 1910s, etc.
+While the top ten gets all the press, beneath it there has always been a much larger, more heterogeneous body of films just as—if not more—revealing of trends in film culture (and culture in general): the rediscovery of a pre-revolutionary Chinese cinema, the emergence of a contemporary Iranian art cinema, and the explosion of scholarly interest in films of the 1900s and 1910s.